 In this example you can see that on Monday 3 December, David tracked 15.18 hours of time.

 These hours include the lunch break and the coffee break that we set up earlier so this will be automatically deducted leaving us with 14.62 regular work hours (15.86 - 1 - 0.25 = 14.62).

-The example above shows the calculate hours without any overtime please have a look at this article view overtime calculations.
+The example above shows the calculated hours without any overtime, please have a look at this article to view overtime calculations.